julioalcazar/Notes/DesignPatterns.md

 __Creational Design Patterns__

+___Singleton___
+A class of which only a single instance can exist
+*  Intent
+  *  Ensure a class has only one instance, and provide a global point of  access to it.
+  *  Encapsulated "just-in-time initialization" or "initialization on first use".
+*  Problem
+  *  Application needs one, and only one, instance of an object.
+  *  Additionally, lazy initialization and global access are necessary.

 ___Abstract Factory___
 *  Intent
   *  Provide an interface for creating families of related or dependent objects without specifying their concrete classes.